Putting things off sucks.

 Sometimes we know exactly what to do and we make a commitment to do it.

-The reason things seem unbearable is that of what it means to get these things done.
+The reason things seem unbearable comes down to what it means to get these things done.

 “Other people will judge me, the more I put myself out there in my business.”